 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy + ++ + + Option B - include a criteria based policy + + Option C - no policy (No Part 2 local plan policy) - - - - -
+Economic Structure Option A - include a policy + ++ + + Option B - include a criteria based policy + - - - - + Option C - no policy (No Part 2 local plan policy) - - - - -

-- 9.8 Option A is considered likely to have a minor positive effect against the housing and economic structure objectives as it could possibly diversify the mix of housing, and provide a flexible approach for extensions to agricultural and commercial buildings.
-It has an uncertain effect against the heritage and landscape objectives depending upon locations.
-Option B is considered likely to have a minor positive effect against the housing objective as it could also possibly diversify the mix of housing but gives more uncertainty due to user discretion with how criteria are used.
-Option C is considered likely to have minor negative effects against the housing, health, heritage, natural resources and flooding, and economic structure objectives as there would be uncertainty and reliance on other policies for mitigation. - 9.9 Through the local plan process, it has been decided to include a guided policy on extensions to buildings within the Green Belt.
+- 9.8 The policy is considered likely to have a positive effect on the housing and economic structure objectives as it could aid the diversification of the rural economy, as well as providing a flexible approach for extensions to residential and commercial buildings in the Green Belt.
+It also has a positive effect against the health objective as it is likely to promote recreational uses. - 9.9 Through the local plan process, it has been decided to include a guided policy on extensions to buildings within the Green Belt.